KesterTong/idris2048/README.md

 Main.fillIn is Total
 ```

 It's worth noting some other things.
-Some variables can be left out entirely, like the first argument to repllicate.
+Some variables can be left out entirely, like the first argument to replicate.
 This is because the compiler can infer that this must be n.  n is not actually an argument to the function, but it is an implicit argument, which we will see more of later.

 ###Implementing the Other Functions
 Now that we have the fillIn function, we can work backwards and construct the filterMaybes and collapsePairs functions.
 The filterMaybes function looks like this: